Professor Sally Kendall, MBE

 My first degree was completed in 1982 at South Bank University, London and my PhD in 1991 at Kings College, London.
 My thesis is entitled ‘Client Participation in the Health Visitor-Client interaction’ and took an ethno-methodological approach.

-Executive committee of the European Forum for Primary Care
+Chair of the European Forum for Primary Care

 Trustee of the Institute of Health Visiting